Mail-In Ballots and Provisional Ballots May Change Some Will County Races - NewsBreak

 Will County Participates in “Operation Green Light” to Support Veterans

-The Will County Courthouse outfitted with green lighting throughout the interior.
-The lights will switch to green every night in November.
 County buildings illuminated green as part of nationwide initiative.
-Will County Executive Jennifer Bertino-Tarrant today announced Will County’s participation in Operation Green Light, a nationwide initiative for buildings to...
+Will County Executive Jennifer Bertino-Tarrant today announced Will County’s participation in Operation Green Light, a nationwide initiative for buildings to be illuminated green to show support for veterans throughout November.
+“By shining the green light, we’re showing support for the...

-Kendall County judge denies request to require local man to appear before Georgia grand jury investigating election disruptions

-Kendall County Judge Robert Pilmer on Wednesday denied a request from a special grand jury in Fulton County, Georgia that would have required a Montgomery man to appear for testimony.
-The grand jury was formed by the Fulton County District Attorney's Office to investigate disruptions of the 2020 election.
-Pilmer...

 warricknews.com